It’s Monday again. And good snacks make Mondays better, right?

 I rarely take the time to make roasted or candied nuts but, every time I do, I wonder why I waited so long.
 Well, there are no excuses with this recipe.
 Literally 10 minutes, plus a few more for them to dry on parchment, and you’ve got crispy, golden, and naturally sweet candied walnuts everyone will love!

-- 1 Tbsp pastured ghee I used unsalted
+- 1 Tbsp pastured ghee or butter I used unsalted

 - 1 cup walnut halves